Emerging correlations between diffusing particles evolving via simultaneous resetting with memory: Renewal-like equation for resetting with memory

 becomes Gaussian distributed with zero mean and unit variance as $t\to\infty$.
 The general proof is carried out by applying the strong law of large numbers and central limits theorems on sums of independent and non-identically distributed random variables \cite{MU2019}.
 Hence $\Phi_t(t')$ is always time dependent, peaked around $t'^*=\frac{1}{r}\ln(rt)$ and with a much smaller standard deviation $\frac{1}{r}\sqrt{2\ln(rt)}$.
 These features contrast with the function $\varphi_t(t')$ in Eq. (\ref{ciid1}), which tends toward the stationary exponential distribution $\varphi_{\infty}(t')=r e^{-rt'}$ and whose mean and standard deviation are both equal to $1/r$.
 To leading order for large $t$, the limiting form in Eq. (\ref{MU}) suggests that $\Phi_t(t')$ can be approximated by a delta function centered at the mean, i.e., $\Phi_t(t')\approx \delta(t'-t'^*)$ where $t'^*= \frac{1}{r}\ln(rt)$.
 Substituting the limit form of $\Phi_t(t')$ into Eq. (\ref{ciid2}), one recovers the distribution $P_r(\vec x,t)$ at large $t$ as a product of Gaussians with a variance growing as $2\, D\, t'^*=\frac{2D}{r}\ln(rt) $, as shown by Eq. (\ref{asymp_real.1}) in Section \ref{sec:lambda0}.

 The decay of correlations between the components of $\vec x(t)$ at late times for $\lambda=0$ is therefore a consequence of the growing characteristic time-scale $t'^*$ associated with the paths ${\cal P}$.
-If $\lambda>0$, in contrast, as discussed above, the joint distribution converges to a NESS and correlations persist as $t\to\infty$.
-The existence of a NESS implies that $\Phi_t(t')$ tends to a non-trivial stationary distribution $\Phi_{\infty}(t')$ in Eq. (\ref{ciid2}) as $t\to \infty$.
+If $\lambda>0$, in contrast, as discussed above, the joint distribution converges to a NESS.
+The existence of a NESS implies that $\Phi_t(t')$ tends to a non-trivial stationary distribution $\Phi_{\infty}(t')$ in Eq. (\ref{ciid2}) when $t\to \infty$.
 As the particle mostly resets to positions visited early and belonging to the first diffusive paths $\{1,2,3,\ldots\}$, the paths ${\cal P}$ remain short even after a very large number of resetting events.
+The standard deviation of $\Phi_{\infty}(t')$ is not negligible compared to its average in principle, therefore Eq. (\ref{ciid2}) cannot be simplified as a product of distributions.
+We deduce that the existence of a NESS and the persistence of correlations are closely related.
 This situation is similar to resetting to the origin and the results of Mailler and Uribe Bravo do not apply to these cases, as they have considered memory kernels $K_t(\tau)$ which did not decay rapidly with $\tau$.

 Eq. (\ref{ciid2}) further allows us to establish a simple general relation between the quantities $P_r$ and $\Phi_t$ for Brownian motion, valid for any time $t$.
 In fact, for the preferential relocation model ($\lambda=0)$, the relation between these two quantities also provides us with an alternative derivation of the result (\ref{MU}) of~\cite{MU2019}, namely that the centred and scaled variable $\xi$ has a normal distribution of zero mean and unit variance.
 Let us proceed as follows.
 We first take the Fourier transform of Eq. (\ref{ciid2}) that gives